-We analyzed the circulation response to the remote drivers introduced in Section 300 2.2 by applying the regression framework in Section 2.3 to u850.
-The climatological 301 SH zonal winds have a fairly symmetric structure in DJF, although the westerly 302 winds centered at $45^{\circ}S$ are slightly stronger eastward of South America and across 303 the South Atlantic and Indian oceans, and are weaker in the South Pacific.
-As 304 was mentioned in the Introduction, wind variability is partially described by the 305 SAM index.
-When the latter is in its positive phase, the band of westerly winds 306 strengthens and moves poleward.
-However, the responses of the winds to TW and 307 to the delay in the VB are very different in their spatial structure and magnitude 308 (Figure 5).
-The magnitude of the flow response is influenced by the magnitude of 309 the uncertainty in the driver response, as well as the strength of the teleconnection.
-310 The response to TW is characterized by a strengthening of the westerly winds to 311 the east of South America and a marked strengthening over New Zealand without a 312 significant meridional shift (Figure 5a).
-On the other hand, the response to the VB 313 delay is associated with a clear poleward shift of the westerly winds, with a highly 314 symmetric structure, and it bears a remarkable resemblance to the wind anomaly 315 structure associated with the positive phase of the SAM (Figure 1d in Sen Gupta 316 and England (2006)).
-The response pattern also exhibits a wave-3 structure with 317 anticyclonic circulation anomalies east of South America and both east and west of 318 Australasia (Figure 5b).
-A similar wave-3 structure has been previously associated 319 with the SAM by Fogt et al. (2012).
+framework in Sect.
+2.3 to u850.
+The climatological SH zonal winds have a fairly symmetric structure in DJF, although the westerly winds centered at 45°S are slightly stronger eastward of South America and across the South Atlantic and Indian oceans, and are weaker in the South Pacific.
+As was mentioned in the Introduction, wind variability is partially described by the SAM index.
+When the latter is in its positive phase, the band of westerly winds strengthens and moves poleward.
+However, the responses of the winds to TW and to the delay in the VB are very different in their spatial structure and magnitude (Fig. 5).
+The magnitude of the flow response is influenced by the magnitude of the uncertainty in the driver response, as well as the strength of the teleconnection.
+The response to TW is characterized by a strengthening of the westerly winds to the east of South America and a marked strengthening over New Zealand without a significant meridional shift (Fig. 5a).
+On the other hand, the response to the VB delay is associated with a clear poleward shift of the westerly winds, with a highly symmetric structure, and it bears a remarkable resemblance to the wind anomaly structure associated with the positive phase of the SAM (Fig. 1d in Sen Gupta and England (2006)).
+The response pattern also exhibits a wave-3 structure with anticyclonic circulation anomalies east of South America and both east and west of Australasia (Fig. 5b).
+A similar wave-3 structure has been previously associated with the SAM by Fogt et al. (2012).
 These results agree with Ceppi and Shepherd (2019), who identified a poleward shift of the zonal mean jet as a response to the delay in the vortex breakdown induced by greenhouse gas forcing.
 Figure 5c shows that the two drivers explain locally up to 70-80% of the inter-model variance.